Avoiding decoherence with giant atoms in a two-dimensional structured environment: Numerical methods

 \end{widetext} Applying the map encoded by $U_A$ can thus be done, to accuracy $\mathcal{O}(\Delta t^3)$, with computational cost linear in $M$, $N^2$, and $P_i$ for GAs.
 Doing so moves the bottleneck of the split-operator algorithm to the computation of the time evolution associated with $H_B$.
 Specifically, the bottleneck becomes the two FFTs performed in each time step, which have complexity $\mathcal{O}\qty(N^2 \log N)$~\cite{Cooley1965}, since the computation and application of $U_B$ in the bath eigenbasis only has complexity $\mathcal{O}(N^2)$.

-As discussed in Ref.~\cite{Gonzalez-Tudela2017}, the computational cost of this can be reduced further by introducing an additional approximation based on going to the continuum limit, discretizing frequency space and exploiting the periodicity of $\om(\pvec{k})$.
+As discussed in Ref.~\cite{Gonzalez-Tudela2017}, the computational cost of the time-evolution algorithm can be reduced further by introducing an additional approximation based on going to the continuum limit, discretizing frequency space and exploiting the periodicity of $\om(\pvec{k})$.